raheemazeezabiodun/git-cheatsheet/README.md

 * `git config rerere.enabled true` turn on git rerere for the project, pass --global to enable for all projects

     - This will use the first step in resolving a conflict for future conflicts

+Branches
+* `git checkout -`  Checkout to the previous branched